semillie/future-vehicle-analysis/vehicle_05_featured/README.md

 ## 5. Vehicle Add-On Feature Research

-By minimizing the future vehicle list by requirements and preferences, there are 46 vehicles left that could be the future vehicle
+By minimizing the future vehicle list by requirements and preferences, there are 46 vehicles left that could be the future vehicle.

-To further determine the result, I acquired further data for add-on features This dataset is the vehicle_features.csv.
+To further determine the result, I acquired further data for add-on features.
+This dataset is the vehicle_features.csv.

 -----